mkc1000/btgp/README.md

 The required uci datasets can be downloaded here:
 `https://file.io/ZK2fu0zOwZYp`

-The resulting `data.zip` file should be placed in the base `efficient_gp` directory and unzipped.
+The resulting `data.zip` file should be placed in the base `btgp` directory and unzipped.

 ## Running Experiments